Brian Poole: Early life

 He was brought up in the East End of London and grew up in Barking, Essex.
-Poole attended Park Modern Secondary School, Barking and Barking Abbey Grammar School, the school's current headteacher being Tony Roe.
+Poole attended Park Modern Secondary School, Barking and Barking Abbey Grammar School.

 Career

 Brian Poole and The Tremeloes

-Poole met Alan Blakley and Alan Howard, at Park Modern Secondary School, Barking.
+Poole met Alan Blakley and Alan Howard at Park Modern Secondary School, Barking.
 In 1956, heavily influenced by their interest in rock and roll music, they decided to form a band.
 The original line-up consisted of Poole (vocals, guitar), Blakley (guitar), Howard (bass) and Graham Scott (guitar).
 While still in their teens, the band members met and befriended Dave Munden, who shared a love and passion for rock n’ roll.
 A strong bond was formed, which saw Munden join the band on the drums in 1957.
 A swift change of tactics saw Blakley switch to guitar, which Poole relinquished to take the title of lead vocalist and thus front the band.